orchestral/testbench-dusk/README.md

 You can optionally set the default testsuite with the option `defaultTestSuite="Unit"`

-## Advanced usage
+## Advanced Usage

-This package sets up a separate process running the required web-server using PHP's built in web server, by default at 127.0.0.1:8000.
-We use the calling test class' to build up the application to be used when serving.
+During a test run, this package sets up a separate process using PHP's built in web server, by default at 127.0.0.1:8000.
+We use the calling test class to build up the application to be used when serving the request.

 Sometimes you will want to make a minor change to the application for a single test (e.g. changing a config item).